joel1di1/android-google-plus-omniauth-tutorial/README.md

-#How to authenticate an Android application to a Rails server with [Omniauth](https://github.com/intridea/omniauth)
+#How to authenticate an android application to a rails server with [Omniauth](https://github.com/intridea/omniauth)

-Lately, I have been in charge of the Android application development at elCurator.
+At elCuraotr, I have been in charge of the android application development lately.
 One of the new features we wanted was to be able to sign in with a Google account.
 At first I thought it would be easy to implement it with the Google+ SDK, and theoritically, it was.
 But in practice I ran into several issues which made me think that it is not trivial at all!

 I also noticed that the documentations and tutorials I could find on the web could be a little confusing, and I couldn't find a tutorial for my specific need.

-That's why I decided to write a tutorial to explain step by step, how to make an Android application authenticate to a Rails server, using the gem [Omniauth](https://github.com/intridea/omniauth).
+That's why I decided to write a tutorial to explain step by step, how to make an android application authenticate to a rails server, using the gem [Omniauth](https://github.com/intridea/omniauth).

 ##Run the sample

-I made a sample Android application and a sample Rails server to illustrate what I am talking about in this article.
+I made a sample android application and a sample rails server to illustrate what I am talking about in this article.

 Here are the instructions to run it on your machine.